Applying TDS on Vendor Bills

-After a vendor bill is approved, the India Localization SuiteTax Engine automatically calculates the Tax Deduction at Source (TDS) on the bill.
-TDS is calculated on each line item based on the default section code and the TDS tax rule that applies to an item.
+After a vendor bill is approved, the India Localization SuiteTax Engine automatically calculates TDS for each line item using the default section code and the TDS tax rule for that item.

-In addition, the SuiteApp creates a TI Journal to offset the change in TDS tax liability when the accumulated bill value exceeds the TDS threshold levels.
+The SuiteApp also creates a TI Journal to offset changes in TDS tax liability when the total bill value exceeds the TDS threshold.
 For more information, see TDS TI Journal.

 Note:

-To calculate TDS successfully, the Standard Journal Entry form must be active.
-To activate the form, go to Customization > Forms > Transaction Forms.
+To calculate TDS, ensure the Standard Journal Entry form is active.
+To activate it, go to Customization > Forms > Transaction Forms.

 To apply TDS on a vendor bill: